SynCode05/DBH/README.md

 ## About
-DBH is an open source discord bot list with a handfull of features. `The only official instance of this siftware is` [Discord House](https://www.discordjs.services)
+DBH is an open source discord bot list with a handfull of features. `The only official instance of this software is` [Discord House](https://www.discordjs.services)

 ---

-`ALL OTHER BOT LISTS INCLUDING` [GlennBotList](https://glennbotlist.xyz/) `ARE USING A FORK OF THIS SOFTWARE.
+`ALL OTHER BOT LISTS INCLUDING (BUT NOT LIMITED TO)` [GlennBotList](https://glennbotlist.xyz/) `ARE USING A FORK OF THIS SOFTWARE.
 WITH MINIMAL TO NO EDITS APPLIED.
 USE WITH CAUTION`

 ---